hajlaoui-nader/daf/README.md

 # daf
-skeleton of a scala, doobie, http4s application
+skeleton of a scala, doobie, circe and http4s application